verificarlo/verificarlo/README.md

  * `RR`: Random Rounding outbound errors only

 The environement variable `VERIFICARLO_PRECISION` controls the virtual precision used for the floating point operations.
-It accept an integer value that represents the virtual precision at which MCA operations are performed.
-It's default value is 53.
+It accepts an integer value that represents the virtual precision at which MCA operations are performed.
+Its default value is 53.
 For a more precise definition of the virtual precision, you can refer to https://hal.archives-ouvertes.fr/hal-01192668.